c4s4/neon/doc/reference.md

 Arguments:

-- assert: the assertion to perform (as a script expression).
+- assert: the assertion to perform as an expression.

 Examples:

-    # assert that foo == "bar", and fail otherwize
+    # assert that foo == "bar", and fail otherwise
     - assert: 'foo == "bar"'

 cat